 Before snapping the rest of the tabs, check the last time that the LED display is in the correct position.

-When every tab has been snapped, screw in the two screws.
+When all tabs have been snapped, screw in the two screws.

 Some of the case buttons might get stuck after reassembly.
 If this happens, push them gently away from the keycaps.